jthurteau/wrest/README.md

 LIBRARY_PATH - an older form of VENDOR_PATH where each directory is source code (e.g. LIBRARY_PATH/library_name/ may simply be a symlink to VENDOR_PATH/project_name/src).
 Useful for including external code prior to modern autoloader methods.

+# PHAGENT

+Phagent or PHP-Agent, is a IoC programming pattern involving a canister (array) that includes self modifying callables (functions that accept an array reference).
+The Phagent is passed along using tethering, but it can effectively tether itself when IoC is desireable.

+Phagents can wrap core php functions or control structures that might normally trigger a fatal error and attempt to mitigate them with a thrown exeception/error instead.

+Phagents can also be cached to create a sort of application state snapshot, which in combination with a stack-trace can be used to re-create that appliation state.